mysociety/alaveteli/docs/running/admin_manual.md

 requests means they don't typically get used for spam until they are effectively dead.

-The easiest way to add such an email address to the spam address list is to do so from the incoming message itself.
-In the admin interface, go to the holding pen (click on **Requests** and then **Holding pen**).
-Under *Incoming Messages* click on the message that is spam.
-Under *Actions*, click on the **Mark as spam** button that appears by the `To:` email address.

 You can see the spam address list (that is, all known spam-target email addresses) by going to the admin interface at `/admin/spam_addresses`.

-As an alternative to using the **Mark as spam** button on the message itself, you can manually add any email address there and click **Add spam address**.
+To add an email address, copy it from the incoming message (you may need to click the **View raw email** button to see the `To:` address).
+Go to `/admin/spam_addresses` (there is a link under *Actions* on the Incoming Message display), paste the email address into the text input field and click **Add spam address**.

 You can remove any address from the list by clicking the **Remove** button next to it.
 Of course, this won't restore any messages that have been